yewstack/yew/docs/concepts/services/fetch.md

 ### Dispatching requests
 The `FetchService` provides a binding to the browser's `fetch` API.
-Requests can be sent using either `FetchService::fetch` or `FetchService::fetch_with_options` (`fetch_with_options` should be used where cookies need to be sent in a request).
+Requests can be sent using either `FetchService::fetch` or `FetchService::fetch_with_options` (`fetch_with_options` should be used when cookies need to be sent with a request).

 `FetchService::fetch` accepts two parameters: a `Request` object and a `Callback`.
 The `Callback` is called once the request has completed allowing you to handle the data returned from the request.